 Margined Ramshorn - Planorbis planorbis

 Shell size: 9-18mm, height: 2.5-4 mm.
 A rather thick and strong shell.
-It is not glossy and it has a paler keel towards the upper part of the periphery, above the mid-line.
+It is not glossy and it has a paler keel towards the periphery, past the mid-line but not right at the edge.
 There are 5 or 6 whorls which increase regularly in size.
 The mouth may be slightly expanded and sometimes bears a narrow rib inside.

 Ponds, ditches, and in quiet slow flowing canals and rivers, usually in the shallower parts amongst the water weeds.

 It is found in most counties of England, and many in Ireland, but is recorded only infrequently from Wales and Scotland.

 Enter a town or village to see local records